Cocodog2014/thor/thor-backend/LiveData/schwab/Schwab.md

 - Users can store multiple connections (one per broker) via `broker_connections`.
 - The helper property `user.schwab_token` now proxies to `BrokerConnection` with broker=`SCHWAB` for backward compatibility.
+- `trading_enabled` stays `False` until an admin flips it on in Django admin, which puts the account into "read-only" mode (balances/positions sync, but trading is blocked).
 - Future brokers can reuse the same model without schema changes.

 Token helpers (tokens.py)